MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ## Power Query M script

 Any query, whether created by Power Query, manually written in the advanced editor, or entered using a blank document, consists of functions and syntax from the [Power Query M formula language](/powerquery-m/).
 M script, also referred to as M code, is any code that uses the M language inside a Power Query query.
 While we recommend that you use the Power Query editor to create most of the M script, you can manually modify your M script.

 The M script is accessible through the advanced editor window or the script view in the formula bar.
 M script serves as the set of instructions needed by the Power Query engine to evaluate queries and output results.
 You can think of the M script as a recipe that describes how to prepare your data.

 ## Applied steps

-The most common way to create an M script is by using the Power Query editor.
+The Power Query editor serves as an interface to help you create the appropriate M script for the transforms that you're after and ensures valid code.
 The Power Query editor interprets the M script and displays the query as a series of steps.
-M script allows you to display a diagram view and to create or modify new steps.

-The Power Query editor serves as an interface to help you create the appropriate M script for the transforms that you're after and ensures valid code.
 On the right-hand side, you'll notice a section called [applied steps](applied-steps.md).
 This section displays all the steps or transforms used in your query.

 ![Image of the applied steps and the data preview view.](media/query-folding-basics/applied-steps-section.png)